kristianpedersen/30-days-of-elm/009-python-elm/readme.md

             pre [] [ text fullText ]
 ```

-I'm really tired from all the confusion today, so please excuse me while I go to bed. :D
+I'm really tired from all the confusion today, so please excuse me while I go to bed immediately. :D